By Jeff Wallach

 I know what you’re thinking: not another golf travel story about Oregon.
 Thanks largely to the fervor surrounding the Bandon Dunes Golf Resort, the Beaver State as golf destination is in danger of overexposure.
 But this time we’ve bypassed all the usual suspects and highlighted four destinations slightly off the radar screen.
 En route, we’ll examine the four topographical zones that define the state and offer recreational opportunities within each.
 From Pacific coast to verdant valley, from glaciated mountains to dusty high desert, Oregon has it all, including a handful of outstanding courses you’ve probably never heard of—until now.

-Starting along the Pacific coast, force yourself to ignore Bandon Dunes and head north a few hours to the refreshingly unknown Gearhart Golf Links and Resort.
+Starting along the Pacific coast, force yourself to ignore Bandon Dunes and head north a few hours to the refreshingly little-known Gearhart Golf Links and Resort.
 One of the oldest courses in the West, Gearhart opened in 1892 with four holes.
 Over the years a number of course architects (including Chandler Egan) left their marks here.
 In 1999 the links received a full makeover at the skilled hands of William Robinson, who replaced all tees and bunkers as well as several greens, installed new irrigation and otherwise generally spruced things up.
 The new 21,000-square-foot Victorian clubhouse recalls the original 1900s-era hotel.